 10.1 If we need to contact you about Online Banking or the Additional Services, we’ll normally do so through your Online Banking secure inbox.
-If we send messages to your Online Banking secure inbox, we won’t change them after we have sent them.
+We’ll never change any documents held in your Online Banking secure inbox or your personal account area after we have sent them.

-10.3 You must tell us if your name or contact details change.
+10.3 You must tell us if your name or contact details change, including any email addresses, mobile phone numbers or other contact details.
 If you don’t tell us, we won’t be responsible if we can’t contact you or we use outdated contact details to send you information.

 11. How you can contact us

 11.1 You can get in touch with us by visiting your branch or calling us.
 Details of our telephone (including textphone) numbers are available within Online Banking, on the website and from our branches.